Sahel: a new financial tool to fight poverty and inequality at the grassroots level

-The G5 Sahel countries face many peace and development challenges, at the core of which sit inequalities rooted in the fragile governance of central states.
-However, the region’s potential for peace and conflict resolution must also be taken into account.
-There is indeed fertile ground for the development of more projects that serve the populations in a beneficial way.
-Fighting poverty and inequality at the grassroots level is undoubtedly the best way to counteract security abuses.
+The G5 Sahel countries are indeed facing many peace and development challenges, at the centre of which are inequalities rooted in the fragile governance of central states.
+However, the region’s potential, particularly in terms of peace and conflict resolution, must also be taken into account.
+The ground is indeed rich for developing more virtuous projects with and for the benefit of the populations.
+Fighting poverty and inequality at the grassroots level is undoubtedly the best way to counteract the drift towards security.

 In order to increase support for development initiatives and to implement the civilian surge envisaged by the Ndjamena Summit, the German Ministry for Economic Cooperation and Development (BMZ) has just created a regional facility – called the G5 Sahel Facility.
 This facility is dedicated to financing multi-sectoral development, crisis prevention and peacebuilding measures in response to the crisis context in the Sahel region.
 This financing instrument is being developed by the KfW in close cooperation with the G5 Sahel Executive Secretariat (G5 ES), with the aim of including other donors who are members of the Sahel Alliance and wish to channel funding through the Facility.